 - Integration of in-school and out-of-school learning experience

 - First Nations systems of learning (self-determined)

 - + other potential themes discovered in Cycle 1

 THE SOCIAL LAB PROCESS

 The cycles of work

-The Social Lab consists of three cycles of work, including:
+The Social Lab consisted of three cycles of work, including:

 Exploring recognition of learning themes through an equity lens

-Cycle 1 builds an understanding of the journeys of learners who experience significant disadvantage within the current education system.
-Teams will explore key themes of recognition of learning through these learner’s perspectives.
-Thinking will be developed, tested and challenged to identify the requirements and specifications of prototypes to be built in Cycle 2.
+Cycle 1 built an understanding of the journeys of learners who experience significant disadvantage within the current education system.
+Teams explored key themes of recognition of learning through these learner’s perspectives.
+Thinking was developed, tested and challenged to identify the requirements and specifications of prototypes to be built in Cycle 2.